pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 Tables only inherit rules from databases when they are created, and the value is saved in the meta data.
 Thus, the rules of priorities are simplified from an earlier version of this proposal (and are more inline with how character sets are inherited).

 The only rules are that indexes and partitions inherit the rules of tables.
-Partitions can explicitly overwrite the placement policy, but indexes currently can not.
+Partitions can explicitly overwrite the placement policy, but indexes currently do not allow placement policy to be defined (this simplification was made intentionally since there is not a clear use case until global secondary indexes are introduced).

 Thus the priority is: